 The unnatural fluorescent blue color tells you that too many chemicals from the tablet remain in your toilet instead of properly flushing down the drain and away from your house.

 Remove the blue water by cleaning the inside of your toilet bowl using a mixture of white vinegar and baking soda or a gentle toilet bowl cleaner and a toilet brush.
-After you clean the bowl, check the toilet seat for stains, too.
+After you clean the bowl, check the toilet seat for blue stains, too.

 Once you remove the stain, flush the chemicals out of your toilet thoroughly until you no longer see a blue tint in the water level.